Eli Cohen: Espionage in Syria

-Intelligence collected

 Cohen provided an extensive amount and wide range of intelligence data for the Israeli Army between 1961 and 1965.
-He sent intelligence to Israel by radio, secret letters, and occasionally in person; he secretly traveled to Israel three times.
+He sent intelligence to Israel by radio, secret letters, and occasionally in person; he secretly travelled to Israel three times.
 His most famous achievement was the tour of the Golan Heights in which he collected intelligence on the Syrian fortifications there.
-According to an unconfirmed but widely believed story, he feigned sympathy for the soldiers exposed to the sun and had trees planted at every position, placed to provide shade.
+According to an unconfirmed story, he feigned sympathy for the soldiers exposed to the sun and had trees planted at every position, placed to provide shade.
 The Israel Defense Forces were alleged to have used the trees as targeting markers during the Six-Day War, which enabled Israel to capture the Golan Heights in two days.
 Cohen made repeated visits to the southern frontier zone, providing photographs and sketches of Syrian positions.
 He also learned of a secret plan to create three successive lines of bunkers and mortars; the Israel Defense Forces would otherwise have expected to encounter only a single line.
-Cohen was able to find out that the Syrians planned to divert the Jordan River headwaters in an attempt to deprive Israel of water resources, providing information to Israeli forces that enabled them to destroy the equipment prepared for the task.
+Cohen was able to find out that the Syrians planned to divert the Jordan River headwaters in an attempt to deprive Israel of water resources, providing information to Israeli forces that enabled them to destroy the equipment prepared for the task during the "War over Water".
 It is claimed that the intelligence that Cohen gathered before his arrest was an important factor in Israel's success in the Six-Day War, although some intelligence experts have argued that the information he provided about the Golan Heights fortifications was also readily available from ground and aerial reconnaissance.

-A 2018 article published in Newsweek by Ronen Bergman excerpted from Bergman's book Rise and Kill First, says that Eli Cohen located Alois Brunner, a Nazi scientist suspected of living in Syria, and relayed the information to an Israel intelligence unit that later sent letter bombs to Brunner.
+A 2018 article published in Newsweek by Ronen Bergman excerpted from Bergman's book Rise and Kill First, says that Eli Cohen located Alois Brunner, a former Nazi official and Holocaust perpetrator suspected of living in Syria, and relayed the information to an Israeli intelligence unit that subsequently sent letter bombs to Brunner, causing him to lose an eye in 1961 and the fingers of his left hand in 1980 when the parcels blew up in his hands.